Departmental Facilities

 ENGL 815 Topics in Literary Study I

-Topic: The Novel in the Anthropocene
+Topic: What was the Anthropocene

 Three term-hours; winter.

-ENGL 816 Topics in Literary Study II
+ENGL 816 Topics in Literary Study II.

 ENGL 817 Topics in Literary Studies III